-After facing stiff competition and suffering close losses in the past two weeks, a weekend road trip to face Maine — widely projected as one of Hockey East’s weakest teams — seemed like a golden opportunity for the Huskies to get back on track.
+After suffering close losses to stiff competition over the past two weeks, a weekend road trip to face Maine — widely projected as one of Hockey East’s weakest teams — seemed like a golden opportunity for the Huskies to get back on track.

 But instead, Northeastern struggled to generate consistent puck possession at 5-on-5, failed to capitalize on five power plays, and took six penalties.
 After showing some signs of improvement in last Saturday’s loss to UMass Lowell, the Huskies’ poor showing against Maine was a step back for Jerry Keefe’s squad.
 And with another game 24 hours later in the same building, the Huskies are in need of answers in a hurry.

 Northeastern got off to a solid start, controlling puck possession and imposing their physicality early in the game.
 The shot total was 14-6 in favor of Northeastern after one period, with many of the Huskies’ looks coming in close to the net.

 But Maine didn’t give in, negating Northeastern’s physicality and speed with quick passing and sharp breakouts.
 Much of the game played out on special teams, with a combined 11 penalties whistled between the two sides.
 The Huskies mustered just four shots on goal in 10 minutes on the man advantage, and each of their five power plays were unsuccessful.